Slade Green railway station: Services

+Additional services, including trains to and from London Cannon Street via Sidcup call at the station during the peak hours.

 Connections

-London Buses routes 89, 99 and 428 serve the station.
+London Buses routes 89, 99, 428 and night route N89 serve the station.

 Future development

 Studies by Crossrail Ltd. identified Gravesend as the preferred termination point.
 However, the same studies found Slade Green station to be the outermost station with sufficient capacity to support Crossrail.
 Rail Freight studies seeking to extend traffic in the opposite direction, with a planned multi modal distribution centre between Slade Green and Dartford, meant that extending Crossrail beyond Slade Green would require additional tracks and possibly a viaduct.
 From 2009, the commuter route through Slade Green has been safeguarded for future Crossrail extensions.